Cohen-J-Omer/Library-Database/README.md

 ### Emphases & Priorities:
 * Utilizing database as efficiently as possible by:
   * Using cache to retrive word_id's - primary key of an entity located at the core of the database (described below).
-  * Aggregating queries to be carried out by the database once (predetermined size) buffers are filled , rather then individually.
+  * Aggregating queries to be carried out by the database once a (predetermined size) buffer is filled, rather then individually.
 * Adhere to possible RAM volume limitations - to read (see import functionallity below) possibly large JSON files into the database, a spcialized library is used to parse the file iteratively.